 Do you have any advice to offer to somebody who is trying this technique for the first time?

+Author Name: ___________

+The biggest challenge to implementing these methods is that participants are not supervised by research staff.
+As a result, it is critically important to fully describe the data collection procedures and check in frequently with participants.

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Above Talent speaking the statement above in an interview-style shot, looking slightly off-camera